 Trust us, OPM is pretty good at stopping payments when the period runs out. 🙂

-Social Security income is subjected to earnings limitations.
-If you receive a social security income and still earn W2 income from active employment, then the benefits you receive from Social Security are subject to a penalty reduction.
+Social Security income is subject to earnings limitations.
+If you receive social security income and earn W2 income from active employment, then the benefits you receive from Social Security are subject to penalty reduction.
 This includes your FERS Supplement.

 Each year the Social Security Administration publishes their earnings limits.